Retry Logic & Backoff Strategies for Web Push

 Production-Ready Implementation

-The following TypeScript module demonstrates secure, circuit-breaker-aware backoff scheduling.
+The following TypeScript module demonstrates circuit-breaker-aware backoff scheduling.
 For a complete code walkthrough, reference Implementing exponential backoff for failed push deliveries.

 import { Redis } from 'ioredis';